noqqe/why-openbsd.rocks/content/fact/malloc-randomization.md

 title: "Memory allocation randomization"
 ---

-`malloc` allocates memory that are requested by programs using systemcalls.
-It randomizes allocations of memory all over the address space.
+`malloc` allocates areas of memory that programs have requested using system calls.
+It randomizes memory allocations over the entire address space.

-This makes attacks harder because each run has a different memory layout, catches bugs (allocations are surrounded by unmapped memory) and allows `realloc` to grow an allocation without copying in most cases.
+This makes attacks harder because each run has a different memory layout.
+It traps bugs (allocations are surrounded by unmapped memory) and allows `realloc` to grow an allocation without copying in most cases.

 Details: